 FileMaker is not the only relational database out there for businesses to use to create their own applications.
-I have been looking at FileMaker alternatives recently and as someone that does not have a lot of experience of creating customized applications, it was an interesting experience, to say the least.
+I’ve been looking at FileMaker alternatives recently and as someone that does not have a lot of experience of creating customized applications, it was an interesting experience, to say the least.

 So here are my 7 best FileMaker alternatives.
-In order to make things simple, I have included the cost of a single user license for these alternatives where this applies.
-A single-user license for FileMaker is $15/month or $540 perpetual.
+In order to make things simple, I’ve included the cost of a single user license for these alternatives where this applies.
+A single-user license for FileMaker is $19/month or $540 perpetual.

 Best FileMaker Alternatives

 1. Microsoft Access – Subscription $12.50 per month Perpetual $139.99

 Microsoft Access is a great FileMaker alternative but it is only available for use on Windows computers.
 You can use Access to create apps for your business without the need for coding expertise.
 Databases created using Access can be stored in the cloud for easier sharing and increased security.

 There are a number of templates available with Access that makes the creation of applications a lot easier.
 I was able to create my first app in a couple of hours using a template and I’m a total beginner.
 You can create forms within Access as the “front end” to the database for data input and retrieval.